yvostech/landing-page/README.md

 # landing-page
-Exercise  from the Odin Project to do a landing-page
+Exercise  from The Odin Project https://www.theodinproject.com/ how to style a landing-page